ThinkEQ/assembly-solutions-ltd/src/pages/product/panel-wiring.md

 ---
 templateKey: product
 title: Panel Wiring
-subtitle: Wiring up the right solution for your business
+subtitle: Panel Wiring
 usps:
   - usp: ISO9001 Quality Approved
   - usp: Design Support
   - usp: Low to high volume builds
 image: /img/panel-wiring.jpg
 layout:
-  - type: full
-    full:
-      title: ""
-      text: >-
-        When it comes to panel wiring, the process can vary wildly depending on what you need.
-At ASL, our panel build production operators have experience in wiring a huge range of panel assembly.
-Because we’re a bendy bunch, we’re also incredibly flexible with the volume of orders that we can fulfil, whether you’re looking for high volume or something a little smaller; we will ensure you get your order when you need it.

-        OurIPC A-620 fully trained technical teamhave worked with a wide range of industries including, automotive, nuclear, security and utilities.

-        The magic takes place in our UK based factory in Bolton, which is set up as a full-service panel wiring manufacturer in order to save you money on your panels and sub-assemblies with a fast turnaround and competitively priced products.

-        **We offer:**

-        * Control Panels

-        * Control Boxes

-        * Box Build

-        **Panel Build Manufacturers UK**

-        We know it’s a tall order, but we pride ourselves on providing a ‘one-stop-shop’ panel wiring solution with a technical in-house design/development team and exceptional manufacturing standards.
-Our expert team can work from drawings and bills of materials or reverse engineer from a prototype.
-All our panel wiring products are electrically tested using our automatic testing facilities or with bespoke test equipment designed specifically for the product in question

-        We do this to ensure that everything is perfectly engineered to your requirements and that it works how it should, each and every time.
   - type: column
     column:
-      title: Panel Wiring Manufacturing Facilities
+      title: Panel Wiring Manufacturers
-      text: We believe that attention to detail is key for capturing every aspect of your control cabinet configuration and hardware, making our service ideal for multiple identical cabinet installations.
-We can also customise control cabinet enclosures with safety glass, mesh and steel ventilated doors as well as cable access and power management.
+      text: >-
+        ASL is a leading supplier of panel wiring services.
+With an experienced and efficient production team, we are renowned for our panel wiring services that we provide on a fast and flexible turnaround.

+        * Panel Wiring

+        * Project Design & Development

+        * ISO9001 Quality Assurance

+        * Fast & Flexible Delivery
   - type: column
     column:
-      title: "We can offer:"
+      title: Panel Wiring Team
-      text: |-
+      text: >-
-        * Single or multiple panel build systems
-        * Full custom electrical control cabinets
-        * Flexible volumes
+        Our panel wiring operators are fully trained to IPC A-620 and have experience in producing a wide range of panel assemblies after working on projects for industries including; Automotive, Nuclear and Security.

+        All our panel wiring products are electrically tested using our automatic testing facilities or bespoke test equipment designed specifically for the control panel.
   - type: column
     column:
-      title: What our customers think
+      title: Committed to customers
-      text: >-
-        Since ASL was founded, we have worked with the Optare Group, supplying them with automotive wiring looms and vehicle control panels.

-        Optare Group is a UK leader in the manufacture of electric and hybrid buses and coaches.
-To learn more about how we continue to maintain our great relationship with Optare and help them with their range of electrical wiring assemblies.
+      text: As a manufacturer who is committed to supporting customers as best we can, we usually assist with the initial design by bringing our engineering expertise to every panel wiring project.
+We generally work from drawings and bills of materials, but if required we can reverse engineer products from a sample or prototype.
   - type: testimonial
     testimonial:
-      quote: I feel reassured that when they have our products, their team manufacture to a high level of quality, consistency and deliver on their promises which in turn allows confidence to commit to tight timescales and challenging schedules with our customers also.
+      quote:  We have a great relationship with ASL and have worked with them for many years, simply because they continue to deliver quality products.
+Being a well-established business, we have trusted them from start and appreciate their knowledge staff, who have gone above and beyond to help with technical design.
+      name: "Electrical Engineer – Siemens "
 seo:
   title: Panel Wiring | Panel Build Manufacturer | ASL
   description: Electrical Panel Wiring and Control Panel Build from Assembly